kmoppel/kmoppel.github.io/_posts/2024-01-03-best-pgdump-compression-settings-in-2024.md

 to benchmark against?
 Well, I guess the only way to get something of sorts would be to try to scrape together some real life datasets and run some tests on them, and see if something stands out consistently!

-*TLDR;* - The newer compression methods, especially *zstd* indeed should be the new default for `pg_dump` compression for most datasets.
+*TLDR;* - *zstd* indeed should be the new default `pg_dump` compression method for most datasets.

-PS Note that `pg_dump` is not a great primary backup method against operational threats
+FYI - note that `pg_dump` is not a great primary backup method against operational threats though!

 ## The test framework

-The by-catch framework that I accidentally developed for this compression test can be found [here](https://github.com/kmoppel/pg-open-datasets)
+The by-catch framework that I accidentally developed for this compression test can be found on [Github](https://github.com/kmoppel/pg-open-datasets)

-*PS* If you plan to run the script yourself, note that it will take almost a day and download ~7GB over the internet and require ~100GB of disk space with default settings.
+*PS* If you plan to run the script yourself, note that it will take half a day and download ~7GB over the internet and require ~100GB of disk space with default settings.
 If low on storage, set `DROP_DB_AFTER_TESTING=1` to drop all restored DBs right after running the compression test.